CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 At a minimum, each attestation must include:

-* **Timestamp:** Time when attestation was made
+- **Timestamp:** Time when attestation was made
-* **Reason:** Reason for the attestation (currently only: http://hl7.org/fhir/v3/ActReason\#TREAT is supported)
+- **Reason:** Reason for the attestation (currently only: http://hl7.org/fhir/v3/ActReason#TREAT is supported)
-* **Organization ID:** The agent making the attestation referenced by their Organization Resource ID
+- **Organization ID:** The agent making the attestation referenced by their Organization Resource ID
-* **Practitioner ID:** The practitioner attached to the attestation referenced by their Practitioner ID
+- **Practitioner ID:** The practitioner attached to the attestation referenced by their Practitioner ID

 The attestation is then included in the X-Provenance header as part of any operations which add patients to the [Group Resource](https://build.fhir.org/group.html).
 For more about Provenance Resources reference the [FHIR implementation guide](https://www.hl7.org/fhir/implementationguide.html).

 ## Locate your Organization ID

-Sign into the [DPC Sandbox](https://sandbox.dpc.cms.gov/users/sign_in) and locate your Organization ID underneath the Organization name.
+Log into the [DPC Sandbox](https://sandbox.dpc.cms.gov/users/sign_in) and locate your Organization ID underneath the Organization name.
 You can also make a request to /Organization via the sandbox API.

 ## Locate your Practitioner ID